oimou/gulp-funnel/README.md

 # gulp-funnel

-Gulp plugin to funnel contents into other files.
+Funnel contents into other files.

 # LICENSE